 After lunch at the City Hall, Franz Ferdinand insisted on visiting the injured attendants in hospital.
 However, on the way to the hospital the driver took a wrong turn.
 Realising his mistake he stopped the car and began to reverse.
 Another terrorist, named Gavrilo Princip, stepped forward and fired two shots.
 The first hit the pregnant Sophia in the stomach, she died almost instantly.
 The second shot hit the Archduke in the neck.
 He died a short while later.

-The bodies of the archduke and his wife Drawing of the arrest of Gavrilo Princip
+Drawing of the arrest of Gavrilo Princip

 Gavrilo Princip was arrested but was not executed because he was under 20 years.
 He was sentenced to twenty years in prison where he died of TB in 1918.